google/glome/docs/glome-login.md

     reducing the likelihood of human errors (e.g. incomplete URL copy and paste).
 *   Server's public key can be identified by:
-    *   7-bit key service key identifier and message tag prefix (of any length, including 0).
+    *   7-bit service key identifier and message tag prefix (of any length, including 0).
     *   7-bit service key prefix and message tag prefix (of any length, including 0),